gruppe-adler/grad-islandconfig/README.md

 # GRAD IslandConfig

 Mission-specific configs for a collection of islands.
+There won't be any GitHub releases, so whatever is in master branch (or released as an npm package) is what you need.

 ## Installation